PojavLauncherTeam/PojavLauncher/README.md

 - [ ] More...

 ## Known Issues
-- in 1.16 and up spawneggs banners are white
+- in 1.16 and up spawn eggs banners are white (you can fix this by adding this to your jvm flags ``-Dorg.lwjgl.opengl.libname=libgl4es_115.so`` do this only works on 1.16 and up)
 - controller mods arnt working
 - with big modpacks texture could be mest up
 - if your using gl4es 1.1.5 on 1.16 and lower texture will bug out when hit a mob